PG-AGI/PyRefine/README.md

 | `python PyRefine/tools/pyrefine.py --clean [path]` | Formats a file, directory, or the entire project (`.`).
 Directories are tidied (caches removed) before the Autoflake -> Isort -> Autopep8 -> Black -> Flake8 pipeline runs. |
 | `python PyRefine/tools/pyrefine.py --setup` | Creates or merges `.vscode/settings.json` and `.vscode/extensions.json` so VS Code runs PyRefine's formatting on save. |

+Running `--create` also drops a `.flake8` file into your project if one is not already present so that formatting rules are available immediately.

 Use `--project-root /absolute/path` with any command to target a different repository.

 ---